Decentralized Identity & Wallets Explained (2025)

 Do I need a new wallet to use decentralized identity?

-Is decentralized identity KYC?
+Is decentralized identity the same as KYC?

 What if my phone is lost?